Leon-Agar/LegendBots/README.md

 * Bypass recaptcha v3

 ## PartyBots
-Note: The bots may not appear so try to reconnect until the bots appear
+* Note: The bots may not appear so try to reconnect until the bots appear.

 ## Usage Method Repl
 1. [usage bots with repl.it](https://www.youtube.com/watch?v=xIupgFR7ZTY)